 At the end of the first year, the student develops a Progress Review Committee.
 The committee, in cooperation with the student, defines program objectives, supervises the selection and completion of the minor field, monitors overall progress toward completion of course work requirements, and administers the qualifying exams.
 Members of the Progress Review Committee should be scholars who know the student's academic record and who are recognized experts in the fields in which the student will stand examination.
-The committee will consist of four to five members chosen by the student in consultation with the director of the Ph.D. program.
+The committee will consist of four to five members chosen by the student in consultation with the director of Ph.D. in Public Affairs/Ph.D. in Public Policy-Bloomington the Ph.D. program.
 At least one member of the Progress Review Committee will be chosen from each of the student's two major fields.
 It is required that one member of the Progress Review Committee be a non-School professor and represent the outside minor.